andrewjjung47/FSND-P4-Design-A-Game/concentration_game/README.md

     - Parameters: urlsafe_game_key
     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

+ - **get_user_game**
+    - Path: 'game/user/{user_name}'
+    - Method: GET
+    - Parameters: user_name
+    - Returns: GameForms with all of games a user has played.
+    - Description: Returns all of games a user has played.

+ - **cancel_game**
+    - Path: 'game/{urlsafe_game_key}/cancel'
+    - Method: DELETE
+    - Parameters: urlsafe_game_key
+    - Returns: GameForm with current game state.
+    - Description: Cancels the specified game by deleting from the database.
+Finished game cannot be deleted.

  - **make_guess**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
-    - Parameters: urlsafe_game_key, guess
+    - Parameters: urlsafe_game_key, guess1, guess2
     - Returns: GameForm with new game state.
     - Description: Accepts two integers 'guess1' and 'guess2' and returns the updated state of the game.
-    If this causes a game to end, a corresponding Score entity will be created.
+The two guesses needs to be different integers, needs to be within 0 and the number of cards, which is 52 for this app, and cannot be previous correct guesses.
+GameForm will be returned with an error message when these conditions are not met.
+If this causes a game to end, a corresponding Score and AverageScore entity will be created.
+Also, saves this guess in a Game's history parameter.

  - **get_scores**
     - Path: 'scores'